nosarthur/nosarthur.github.io/_drafts/transition.md

 ## who am I

+I received PhD in theoretical physics in 2011 and remained in postdoc positions until 2016.

 * Strength
     * My math and coding background enables me to learn new tools quickly.
+    * I have a lot of friends working for top companies in industry
 * Weakness:
     * No industry experience
-    * No machine learning experience

-## why data scientist
+## why transition

+There are two major reason for my transition

+* lack of vision in research
+* lack of financial freedom

+Although I have been in school for many years (a fully zodiac cycle after college), I never have the clarity of a long term research plan.
+In my opinion, this lack of vision is vital to academic career: after all, destination is hard to reach by random walk.

+I was more interest-driven instead of goal-driven.

-* low pay in academia
+low pay in academia

-* business analyst: report
-    * statistics
-    * SQL
-* machine learning software development engineer: product
-    * machine learning
-    * software development

 ## my timeline

-* Left postdoc job in early May 2016
+* Left postdoc job in May 2016
-* Start application in late July 2016
+* Start application in July 2016
 * Accept offer  in

-## after thoughts

 * Do let people know that you are looking for job
-* Do participate in [kaggle][1] competitions ASAP
-* Don't waste time on deep learning
-* Don't apply if you won't accept the offer

-Many of my former classmates and colleagues are working as data scientists in industry.
-Two of them even wrote a book on [Data Science Interview Exposed](https://www.amazon.com/Science-Interviews-Exposed-Yanping-Huang/dp/1511977485).

 ## learning resources